OData/v3ProtocolDocument/OData.markdown

 	GET http://server/Customers?$filter=Sales.GetSalesRegion(City=$it/City) eq "Western"

-Filters `Customers` to those in the `Western` sales region, calculated for each Customer in the Collection by passing the Customer's City as the `City` parameter value to the `Sales.GetSalesRegion` function.
+Filters `Customers` to those in the `Western` sales region, calculated for each Customer in the collection by passing the Customer's City as the `City` parameter value to the `Sales.GetSalesRegion` function.

-Primitive parameters values may be provided to Functions in the Request URL path using inline syntax.
+Primitive parameters values may be provided to functions in the request URL path using inline syntax.
 All other parameter types MUST be provided externally.

 ##### 8.10.3.3.2.
 Parameter Aliases